 Chiropractic Manipulation or Adjustment

-Tissue injury can be caused by a single traumatic event, such as improper lifting of a heavy object, or through repetitive stresses, such as sitting in an awkward position with poor spinal posture for an extended period of time.
+Tissue injury can be caused by a single traumatic event, such as the improper lifting of a heavy object, or through repetitive stresses, such as sitting in an awkward position with poor spinal posture for an extended period of time.
 In either case, injured tissues undergo changes that can cause inflammation, pain, and diminished function for the sufferer.

-Interferential current therapy, also known as muscle stimulation, administers low volt electrical pulses to specific areas of the body in order to stimulate motor nerves to cause muscle contractions, pain relief and/or to reduce inflammation.
+Interferential current therapy, also known as muscle stimulation, administers low voltage electrical pulses to specific areas of the body in order to stimulate motor nerves to cause muscle contractions, pain relief and/or to reduce inflammation.

-Total Body Wellness
+Chiropractic Care & Total Body Wellness